Lamarkaz/Dcourt/README.md

 # Dcourt Smart Contracts

 This truffle project contains the core Solidity smart contracts of the [Dcourt](https://dcourt.io) project.
-More information about the functionality of the smart contracts is available on the [Dcourt whitepaper](https://dcourt.io/whitepaper.pdf)
+More information about the functionality of the smart contracts and the Dcourt project is available on the [Dcourt whitepaper](https://dcourt.io/whitepaper.pdf)

 ## Features